 In this approach, the belief you hold about others is that they don’t know any better; that they don’t have your level of wisdom.
 Like the other two approaches, this one is very top-down, as if you are superior and others inferior.
 Your approach is to evaluate them, bestowing respect and privileges to them based on judgments you pronounce.
 The accountability becomes focused on the joy and standards you want.
 The kinds of people you cultivate are conformists, often brown-noser’s who feel compelled to be pleasers rather than creating from inspiration and their gifts and talents.

 Control Method 4: Pampering/Spoiling Approach

 In this approach the belief you hold about people is that they can’t – they can’t be generous, courageous and contributing without your over-compensation.
 They are inadvertently given to and enabled because they are neglected in basic core needs to contribute and connect with others in mutually respectful and reciprocal ways..
 Accountability is a hope that those pampered will somehow ignite with self-motivation if provided every advantage while expecting little from them, nor requiring it.
 The kinds of people cultivated by this method are entitled individuals who interpret their experience as one in which the world owes them; they don’t owe the world.
 They miss out on the joy of social interest, the fulfillment when we use power to cause improvement in the lives of others.

-Because all three of these approaches are focused on extrinsic motivation, they weaken intrinsic motivation.
+Because all four of these approaches are focused on extrinsic motivation, they weaken intrinsic motivation.
 They are discouraging because all are based in low expectations and low faith in the goodness of people.
 None of us likes to be on the receiving end of that.
 What’s so difficult is that the more you have low faith in people and use these control methods, the more negative behavior increases, reinforcing your low faith in people and the perceived need for control methods!
 How do you turn this vicious cycle around?